 We believe that significant opportunities will exist in the long term to increase cash flow from our existing properties because they are of high quality and in desirable locations.
 In addition, our properties are in markets where, in general, the creation of new supply is limited by the lack of available sites, the difficulty of receiving the necessary approvals for development on vacant land and the difficulty of obtaining financing.
 Our strategy for maximizing the benefits from these opportunities is two-fold: (1) to provide high-quality property management services using our employees in order to encourage tenants to renew, expand and relocate in our properties, and (2) to achieve speed and transaction cost efficiency in replacing departing tenants through the use of in-house services for marketing, lease negotiation and construction of tenant improvements.
-We believe that with the continued improvement of the economy, our office properties will add to our internal growth because of their desirable locations.
-In addition, we believe that with the continued improvement in the business and leisure travel sector, our two hotel properties will continue to add to our internal growth because of their desirable locations in the downtown Boston and East Cambridge submarkets.
+We believe that with the continued improvement of the economy, our office properties will add to our internal growth because of their desirable locations in the downtown Boston and East Cambridge submarkets.
 We expect to continue our internal growth as a result of our ability to:

-- Cultivate existing submarkets and long-term relationships with credit tenants.
-In choosing locations for our properties, we have paid particular attention to transportation and commuting patterns, physical environment, adjacency to established business centers, proximity to sources of business growth and other local factors. - We had an average lease term of 7.3 years at December 31, 2005 and continue to cultivate long-term leasing relationships with a diverse base of high quality, financially stable tenants.
-Based on leases in place at December 31, 2005, leases with respect to 4.5% of the total square feet from our Class A office properties will expire in calendar year 2006. - Directly manage properties to maximize the potential for tenant retention.
+Cultivate existing submarkets and long-term relationships with credit tenants.
+In choosing locations for our properties, we have paid particular attention to transportation and commuting patterns, physical environment, adjacency to established business centers, proximity to sources of business growth and other local factors.

+We had an average lease term of 7.3 years at December 31, 2005 and continue to cultivate long-term leasing relationships with a diverse base of high quality, financially stable tenants.
+Based on leases in place at December 31, 2005, leases with respect to 4.5% of the total square feet from our Class A office properties will expire in calendar year 2006.

+- Directly manage properties to maximize the potential for tenant retention.
 We provide property management services ourselves, rather than contracting for this service, to maintain awareness of and responsiveness to tenant needs.
 We and our properties also benefit from cost efficiencies produced by an experienced work force attentive to preventive maintenance and energy management and from our continuing programs to assure that our property management personnel at all levels remain aware of their important role in tenant relations. - Replace tenants quickly at best available market terms and lowest possible transaction costs.
 We believe that we are well-positioned to attract new tenants and achieve relatively high rental rates as a result of our well-located, well-designed and well-maintained properties, our reputation for high-quality building services and responsiveness to tenants, and our ability to offer expansion and relocation alternatives within our submarkets.